We're Off to See the Wizard

 Although Jack Haley replaced Ebsen on-screen and in the Tin Man's solo recording of "If I Only Had a Heart", it was deemed unnecessary for the group vocal to be re-recorded, so the voice in the film as released remains Ebsen's.
 His voice can be detected by listening for the male voice enunciating the "R" in words like "Wizard", as Ebsen's regional accent emphasized the "R" much more strongly than Haley's did.

 In The Wizard of Oz and Other Harold Arlen Songs, Shorty Rogers re-worked the song as (in the words of Talkin' Broadway) "a high-energy, wild Latin dance extravaganza".

-A popular urban legend claims that at the very end of the second reprise of this song, a Munchkin or stagehand or some other person could be seen committing suicide, hanging from a rope.

 The song was later heard in a few MGM animated cartoons, notably the Tom and Jerry shorts Professor Tom and The Truce Hurts.

 Alvin and the Chipmunks covered this song for their 1969 album The Chipmunks Go to the Movies.

 In December 1972, Eugene Cernan sang the song on the surface of the Moon while hopping in lunar gravity.

 Mitch Miller and his male chorus later recorded a single of the song for the children's label Golden Records.
 Singer Anne Lloyd was featured as Dorothy on the song.